keithpitt/DKSupport/Readme.markdown

         return [[object valueForKey:@"bar"] isEqualToString:@"not foo"];
     }];

-    // selectWithBlock will return all the results that return TRUE
+`selectWithBlock` will return all the results that return TRUE

     NSArray * array = [NSArray arrayWithObjects:
                         [NSDictionary dictionaryWithObject:@"foo" forKey:@"bar"],